PawanNayanajith/mern-stack-todo-application/README.md

 # Todo App

-This is a simple Todo application built with React on the frontend and Express on the backend with MongoDB
+This is a simple Todo application built with React on the frontend and Express on the backend with MongoDB as database

 ## Features